 - Assess the attic’s ventilation.
 A good ventilation system will help to circulate hot air out and maintain consistent temperatures, ensuring a healthy, durable space.

 - Keep the gutters clean.

 Take the time to assess the condition of your attic, and call the experts at Ernst Heating & Cooling, serving homeowners in the Edwardsville area, if you find problems.
 Implementing measures to avoid ice dams is worthwhile, and will ensure a healthy attic space and home.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about ice dams and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about ice dams and other HVAC topics, visit our blog.